jgarff/rpi_ws281x/README.md

 When using SPI the ledstring is the only device which can be connected to the SPI bus.
 Both digital (I2S/PCM) and analog (PWM) audio can be used.
+Many distributions have a maximum SPI transfer of 4096 bytes.
+This can be changed in /boot/config.txt
+    spidev.bufsiz=32768

 ### Comparison PWM/PCM/SPI

 Both PWM and PCM use DMA transfer to output the control signal for the LEDs.
 The max size of a DMA transfer is 65536 bytes.
-SInce each LED needs 12 bytes (4 colors, 8 symbols per color, 3 bits per symbol) this means you can control approximately 5400 LEDs for a single strand in PCM and 2700 LEDs per string for PWM (Only PWM can control 2 independent strings simultaneously)
+Since each LED needs 12 bytes (4 colors, 8 symbols per color, 3 bits per symbol) this means you can control approximately 5400 LEDs for a single strand in PCM and 2700 LEDs per string for PWM (Only PWM can control 2 independent strings simultaneously)